Freedom Flights

 Freedom Flights (known in Spanish as Los vuelos de la libertad) transported Cubans to Miami twice daily, five times per week from 1965 to 1973.
 Its budget was about $12 million and it brought an estimated 300,000 refugees, making it the "largest airborne refugee operation in American history."
 The Freedom Flights were an important and unusual chapter of cooperation in the history of Cuban-American foreign relations, which is otherwise characterized by mutual distrust.
-The program changed the racial makeup of Miami and fueled the growth of the Cuban-American enclave there.
+The program changed the ethnic makeup of Miami and fueled the growth of the Cuban-American enclave there.

 Background

 Previous emigration

 Political discontent led to the 1959 Cuban Revolution, which caused the beginning of massive Cuban-American immigration.
 Those factors combined to create in Cuba an atmosphere that was, according to scholar Aviva Chomsky, "ripe for revolution," which Castro exploited to gain power.
 In the immediate wake of the revolution, emigration started with the most affluent classes.
 Although many pro-Batista corrupted government officials were among those first exiles, it was soon followed by thousands of disenchanted middle-class Cubans of all ethnicities.